-Companies and organizations process and store increasing amounts of data.
-Especially on ordinary people.
+Companies and organizations collect and process increasing amounts of data.
+Especially about people.

 One of the things that the GDPR set out to do, was to grant EU citizens increased control over their data.
 Under the GDPR, individuals have the right to know what information your organization holds about them.

-That means people have the right to file a data subject request to your organization.
+That means people have the right to submit a data subject request to your organization.